-Session Descriptions Academic Standards Common Core ELA Session Three: Defining the Pop-Up Structure During this meeting, students review the market research data they have compiled and look for patterns to inform their decision making as they plan their pop-up business.
+JA Compan y Program Pop Up Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Session Three: Defining the Pop-Up Structure During this meeting, students review the market research data they have compiled and look for patterns to inform their decision making as they plan their pop-up business.
 Then, students explore the different roles and responsibilities of the pop-up company and evaluate their own personal skills and interests to determine what role they will assume during their pop-up experience.
 Students will: Analyze market research data to make planning decisions about the pop-up business to maximize sales.
 Describe the different roles and responsibilities necessary to organize and run a pop-up business.
 Reflect on personal strengths and weaknesses to determine a personal role on the pop-up team.
 Draft a timeline of tasks and associated due dates needed to meet the company's goals.
+Economists analyze multiple sources of data to predict trends, make inferences and arrive at conclusions.
+Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
 Reading for Information RI.6.
 2,4,7 RI.7 2,4 RI.8 2,4 Writing W.6-8 4,7,9 Speaking and Listening SL.6-8 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6 Session Four: The Ps of Pop-Up This meeting introduces students to the Four Ps of marketing (Product, Price, Place, and Promotion), which act as the framework for their pop-up business planning tasks.
 Students explore which factors to consider when making the important decision of where to locate the pop-up business, and they learn about merchandising, product display, and store layout as important elements of marketing strategy to maximize sales.
-Students will: Explain the importance of the four 4 Ps of the marketing mix related to a pop-up business to include dates and hours of operation for the Place "P" detail of the marketing mix.
+Students will: Explain the importance of the four 4 Ps of the marketing mix related to a pop-up business.
+Identify the location for the pop-up business to include dates and hours of operation for the Place "P" detail of the marketing mix.
 Design an optimal layout for a pop-up business that will maximize sales.
+1. Economists analyze multiple sources of data to predict trends, make inferences and arrive at conclusions.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+6. Competition among sellers lowers costs and prices, and encourages producers to produce more of what consumers are willing and able to buy.
+Competition among buyers increases prices and allocates goods and services to those people who are willing and able to pay the most for them.
 Reading for Information RI.6 2,3,4,7 RI.7-8 2,3,4 Writing W.6 4 W.7 4 W.8 4 Speaking and Listening SL6-8.
 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6